AravindBalajiS/Packer/README.md

 # Packer Builder for VMware vSphere

-This Project helps in creating a VMware VM template for centos7 using packer.
+This Project helps in creating a VMware VM template for centos7 using Packer.
 Packer is an open source tool for creating identical machine images for multiple platforms from a single source configuration.
-More details can be found [packer.io](https://www.packer.io/intro)
+More details can be found in [packer.io](https://www.packer.io/intro)

-## Installation(Packer)
+## Packer Installation
  For installing packer in your machine do the following steps:
 *   `sudo wget https://releases.hashicorp.com/packer/0.12.0/packer_0.12.0_linux_amd64.zip`
 *   `sudo unzip packer_0.12.0_linux_amd64.zip -d packer`